 Question; Is squash bad for your teeth?

 Regular squash contains a long list of ingredients including ‘added vitamins and zinc’.
-There is no surprise that one of the main ingredients in squash is water.
+There is no surprise that one of the main ingredients in it is water.
 Another main ingredient is sugar, but how much sugar?
 The nutrition label shows there is 5.8g in a 250ml drink if you make it up according to the label which allows 20 servings from a one-litre bottle.
 So well over a teaspoon per drink.
 Low in comparison to other brands.
-What is apparent is, Mi-Wadi contains aspartame and acesulfame K, both of which are about 200 times sweeter than sugar.
+What is apparent is, squash contains aspartame and acesulfame K, both of which are about 200 times sweeter than sugar.